carbynestack/cli-ng/README.md

 The Carbyne Stack *Command Line Interface* is open-sourced under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

+### 3rd Party Licenses

+For information on how license obligations for 3rd party OSS dependencies are fulfilled see the [README](https://github.com/carbynestack/carbynestack) file of the Carbyne Stack repository.

 ## Contributing

 Please see the Carbyne Stack